 Advanced fabrication techniques including chain making and box construction.
-Emphasis is on the development of personal expression in the design of jewelry.
+Emphasis is on the development of personal expression in the design of iewelry

-Intermediate Gem Faceting I 2 to 3 credits
+Intermediate Gem Faceting I

 Continuation of skills practiced in ART 176 and ART 177.
 Faceting machine is used to develop skills in gem stone faceting.
 A variety of cuts and styles are used depending on the natural qualities and shape of the stone.